shplishka/883-assessment/OnboardingSyllabus.md

     - Strategies for handling large datasets and improving job performance.

-## Week 3: Mastering Apache Airflow for Workflow Orchestration
+## chapter 3: Mastering Apache Airflow for Workflow Orchestration

 - **Chapter 4:** Mastering Apache Airflow for Workflow Orchestration This chapter focuses on mastering Apache Airflow, an open-source platform to programmatically author, schedule, and monitor workflows.
 Topics covered include: